Fitch Arboleda

 Fitch Johnson Daviz Barace Arboleda (born 4 January 1993) is a Filipino footballer who plays as a midfielder for Philippines Football League (PFL) club Kaya–Iloilo and the Philippines national team.
+He is the current head coach for PFF Women's Cup side Beach Hut.

 International career

 Arboleda scored a hat-trick against Cambodia, although the Philippines lost 5-3.
 In the U22 AFC qualifiers he scored against Cambodia again in a 3-1 loss.

 Arboleda also represented the Philippines at u-23 level at the 2015 SEA Games.

 Arboleda came in as a substitute Misagh Bahadoran in a friendly match against the Kyrgyzstan on September 6, 2016.